This very broad offence can be committed in different ways

 Unlawful act manslaughter (UAM)

-Also known as constructive manslaughter
+Also know as constructive manslaughter

 Liability is built up from several different elements

-Defendants may not have realised death or even injury might occur.
+Defendant may not have realised death or even injury might occur.

-Must be an unlawful criminal act
+The act must be an unlawful criminal act

 Self-injection breaks the chain of causation - Kennedy 2007 - D prepared syringe containing heroin and gave it to person who self-injected and died - conviction quashed.